-SRA Scotland free evening seminar with Professor Helen Minnis: Randomised controlled trials in social care - uncertainty and equipoise
+SRA Scotland free evening seminar: The ethics of randomised controlled trials in social care

 We are pleased to announce an evening seminar with Professor Helen Minnis to explore ethical issues arising from a randomised controlled trial (RCT) of a service for maltreated infants.
 This includes critical issues related to securing informed consent in difficult circumstances, as well as managing the understanding and expectations of stakeholders.